bbolker/bbmisc/peeves.md

 A similar example from evolutionary biology: "species X has larger female-biased sexual size dimorphism" → "species X has larger females relative to males" or "females are larger in species X"

-Avoid constructions of the type "A and B have effects C and D, respectively" - you save a few words this way but the reader has to work harder to associate A with C and B with D
+Avoid constructions of the type "A and B have effects C and D, respectively" &mdash; you save a few words this way but the reader has to work harder to associate A with C and B with D

 ## Punctuation